My Logo Design Process: How to Design a Logo in Three Phases

 Finalization of the Logo Design

-The client selects their final logo from the options from PHASE TWO.
-I take that selection and refine it.
-I then save many usable versions and file formats.
-A good logo package includes several versions of the logo, scalable ones, a black and white version, a single colour version, and a reversed-out version.
-Print and web versions.
-Social media profile versions. etc..
+The client approves the concept from PHASE TWO.
+I refine that selection and then save many usable versions and file formats.
+A good logo package includes several versions of the logo: scalable ones, a black-and-white version, a single-colour version, and a reversed-out version, as well as print and web versions, social media profile versions, etc.

 If the logo is to be used in various formats and media, it might be important to consider secondary and tertiary versions for optimizing visual impact in various shapes and spaces.

-The process takes a bit of time; however, the client ends up with several useful files and (sometimes) a one-page usage guidelines pdf or full visual identity package (if agreed upon beforehand).
+The process takes some time; however, the client ends up with several useful files and (sometimes) a one-page usage guidelines pdf or full visual identity package (if agreed upon beforehand).

 What happens if the process doesn’t work?